The Chaser's War on Everything: Broadcast

 After the controversial APEC motorcade stunt, the show's profile was greatly increased and international broadcasts expanded.
 Countries which broadcast the show include Finland, Israel, New Zealand, United Kingdom, Norway, Belgium, South Korea, and Poland.

 After the last episode of The Chaser Decides, The Chaser ruled out doing any television productions in the first half of 2008.
 This included The Chaser's War on Everything, with the group opting to do a stage production of their antics around Australia, called The Chaser's Age of Terror Variety Hour.

 The American cable network G4 acquired the rights to the program in the United States, and premiered it on 28 January 2009 at 9PM ET.
-The show then was aired every Wednesday night at 11PM ET within the network's international block of programming called Duty Free TV.
+The show then aired every Wednesday night at 11PM ET within the network's international block of programming called Duty Free TV.
 Ads of the program have capitalised on its controversial nature in Australia, with the tagline "Do you know what it takes to be controversial in Australia?"

 Similarly, in the United Kingdom, BBC Four was airing six compilation episodes, taking sketches and highlights from the first two series from 23 June 2009.

 A third season of The Chaser's War on Everything began airing on 27 May 2009, returning to its timeslot of Wednesday at 9:00pm on ABC1.
 The third series consists of only 10 episodes and is the final series of the program.

 The final episode was broadcast on ABC1 on 29 July 2009.

-The entire catalogue of the Chaser's War on Everything was secured by the Comedy Channel Programming Director Darren Chau in 2009 and premiered on the Comedy Channel on 3 December 2009 as part of the channel's Biggest Thursday Ever hosted by Nova FM's Michael Wipfli (Wippa), Monty Dimond and Ryan Shelton.
-The programming block also featured the Australian premiere of Robot Chicken: Star Wars, and world premieres of Wil Anderson's Wilosophy, Comedy Gold's I Can't Believe it's Not Better (starring Colin Lane, Toby Truslove and Kitty Flanagan) and The Chaser's War on Everything - Red Button Edition.
+The entire catalogue of the Chaser's War on Everything was secured by the Comedy Channel Programming Director Darren Chau in 2009 and premiered on 3 December 2009 as part of the channel's Biggest Thursday Ever.